 Another nice original find.
 This 1977 Corvette T-Top Sport Coupe has only 49,642 actual miles and is nicely documented.
 The car is finished in silver blue metallic (The Corvette Black Book Calls It Corvette Light Blue) with Indigo blue leather interior (Dark Blue).
 The combination is not seen so much on a corvette and is a nice contrast from the brighter colors.
 The original owner of this corvette lived right here locally in Springfield Missouri.
 We recently purchased the car from what believe was the second owner at which he had owned since 1978!
 The car for the most part is original and mostly untouched with the exception of some paint work spotted in over the years, tires changed, and a set of headers that was added way back in 1983 that we still have the original receipt for.
-The exhaust system still has the catalytic converter hooked up as well.
 The body lines are nice and fit well.
 The front and rear original urethane bumpers are still intact and have no obvious cracking, but some of the paint has chipped off over the years.
 The window glass is very nice and the car does drive out smoothly down the road.
 Headlights open and shut with ease and all four original headlight bulbs are still intact!
 Most everything still operates on the car with the exception of one or two things.
 Gauges do function and look nice as well.
 Overall the paint does show some age and does have its nicks or so, but presentable and a nice #3 condition.

 The interior is exceptional and is a very nice #2 condition.
 In fact I do not know of any tears or cracks in the leather or even the dash pad.
 The car was kept inside and you can tell by the color and condition of the gauges, door panels, carpet, seats and dash assembly.
 Original 8-track tape player still intact, original carpet in excellent shape with only the floor mats replaced, original leather seats still in excellent condition with only minimal wear on the drivers side, original jack and lug wrench still intact, original console and seatbelts, door buzzer still works, all interior lighting working, the steering wheel still looks nice and fresh, overall a very nice original untouched interior that needs nothing as we simply have cleaned it.
 The t-tops fit nice and the weatherstripping still looks good and all original labels are still on the driver side door itself.